ccgilroy/ma-thesis/doc/memos/2017-12-01_contexts_feedback.md

 what about {neighborhood, enclave, village, ghetto}?

+fn: Brown 2014 contains an excellent summary of the different terms that have been used in the academic literature.

 There's no neutral terminology.
 But I have to use words to talk about my object.
+I like neighborhood because it contains fewer assumptions about social dynamics (as with ghetto or village) but it does contain the connotation that I care about: that this space is a *meaningful cultural object*.

 The sources I use are likely to bias my project toward (cis, white) gay men.
 But that is to be shown rather than assumed.
 Unlike Levine and Castells, I see no reason to exclude women *a priori*.
 Instead, we can look at *the extent to which* these spaces are *empirically* biased toward men.
 (We've got theory [Hanhardt] that shows us who is privileged by visibility.
 And public institutions that I can verify the existences of are by definition visible.)